jimboqu/Stripeshop/README.md

 The functionality allows the user to buy pictures on wind turbines, which are hosted on AWS.

 Gems include Rails-Stripe, Active_Admin, and PG.
+It also uses Sendgrid to send out verification emails.

+It is installed on Heroku and u

 ## Things to do